top of page

 Relating to others on a deeper level, networking and social outings, longer days

-Avoid making decisions that require logical thinking, committing to anything impulsively.
+Avoid making decisions that require deep, logical thinking, committing to anything impulsively.
 Chill, summer woman.

 Luteal | Fall